There are usually six scheduled board meetings a year; additional board meetings are held to consider particular projects where necessary.

 Our Group Company Secretary is responsible for advising the board, through the Chairman, on matters of corporate governance.
 The board and its committees are supplied with full and timely information, including detailed financial information, to enable directors to discharge their responsibilities, and for the committees to undertake their duties.
 All directors have access to the advice of the Group Company Secretary.
 Independent professional advice is also available to directors in appropriate circumstances, at the company’s expense.

 When directors join the board, tailored induction programmes are arranged which involve industry specific training and include visits to the group’s businesses and, as appropriate, meetings with senior management.
-New directors are also briefed on their duties to the company and their obligations as directors of a listed company, on internal controls at head office and business unit level and on relevant company policies and governance related matters.
+New directors are also briefed on their duties to the company and their obligations as directors of a listed company, on risk management activities at head office and on relevant company policies and governance related matters.

 The company is committed to the continuing development of directors to help them build on their expertise and develop an ever deeper understanding of the business and the markets in which group companies operate.
 Members of board committees are encouraged to attend internal and external briefings and courses on aspects of their respective committee specialisms.
 Regular updates on relevant legal, regulatory, corporate governance and technical developments are presented to committee members at each meeting and, as appropriate, to the full board.
 The Chairman considers the training and development needs of the board and discusses these with the respective directors as necessary.

-Non-executive directors may serve on other boards provided that they continue to demonstrate the requisite commitment to discharge their duties effectively to SABMiller.
+Non-executive directors, including the Chairman, may serve on other boards provided that they continue to demonstrate the requisite commitment to discharge their duties effectively to SABMiller.
 The nomination committee keeps under review the extent of directors’ other interests to ensure that their external commitments do not compromise the effectiveness of the board and do not give rise to conflicts of interest.
-The board is satisfied that all of the non-executive directors commit sufficient time to their duties as directors of the company; the non-executive directors standing for election or re-election have confirmed that they have sufficient time to fulfill their respective obligations to the company.
+The board is satisfied that the Chairman and all of the non-executive directors commit sufficient time to their duties as directors of the company.
+The Chairman and the non-executive directors standing for election or re-election have confirmed that they have sufficient time to fulfill their respective obligations to the company.

 The board firmly believes in the benefit to the group of our executive directors and members of the executive committee accepting non-executive directorships of other companies to widen their experience and knowledge.
 Accordingly, subject to the agreement of the board, executive directors and executive committee members are permitted to accept external non-executive board appointments and to retain any fees received from those appointments.